SvenvDam/linea/connectors/aws/README.md

 The SQS package currently provides:

 - **Source**: Read messages from an SQS queue
+- **SendFlow**: Send messages to SQS queue while preserving the original input for downstream processing
+- **DeleteFlow**: Delete messages from SQS queue by extracting receipt handles from inputs

 Additional functionality (sinks and flows) will be added in future updates.